 Your Wrangler's spare tire carrier will need an upgrade once you start running larger wheels and tires.
 There are plenty of options available that can allow you to carry massive spare tires with you wherever you go.

-If you plan on flat towing your Jeep Gladiator, then check out this guide on what steps you must take to properly tow your Jeep along with you.
+If you plan on flat towing your Jeep Gladiator or Wrangler, then check out this guide on what steps you must take to properly tow your Jeep along with you.

 There are several symptoms that can let you know that your catalytic converter is having problems.
 If you’re driving with a bad cat, here are some ways to tell and what you can do to address the problem.